 - The Company shall establish a system to ensure that no disadvantage to Executive Officers or employees of the Company or its subsidiaries occurs due to whistleblowing to Corporate Auditors.

-- The Corporate Auditor shall periodically meet with the Company’s accounting auditors, President(Director) and Internal Audit Department employees to exchange views.
+- The Corporate Auditor shall periodically meet with the Company’s accounting auditors, President(Director) and JSR’s Corporate Audit Department employees to exchange views.

 - If necessary, the Corporate Auditor may consult with lawyers or certified public accountants to ask for advice from experts concerning auditing.
 For expenses or debts incurred from a Corporate Auditor’s execution of duties, the Company shall respect the views of the Corporate Auditor and bear such expenses or debts promptly and appropriately.

 Basic Policy for Elimination of Antisocial Forces and its Current Status

 The Company shall take a resolute attitude at the company level toward any antisocial forces, based on the following systems.
 In addition, the Company maintains normal contacts and associations with external specialized organizations, to acquire appropriate advice and cooperation to cope with antisocial forces.